tango-controls/tango-doc/source/how-to/how-to-import-classes-to-catalogue.rst

 - Python2.7
 - Subversion
-- SVN python library :command "pip install svn"
+- SVN python library :command:`pip install svn`
     - The library will not work if any of file in the SVN has no author defined which is the case for tango-ds repository on the Sourceforge.
 To avoid problems one can edit :file:`svn/common.py` around line 358 to have something like the following: